alex129/ddd-nodejs-ts-base-bun/README.md

 ### API documentation

-Once the server is started, go to http://localhost:3003/api/v1/docs to see the documentation
+Once the server is started, go to http://localhost:3003/api/v1/docs to view the documentation